 1-2 weeks prior to the first scheduled study visit, an in-service will be conducted with the CTRC.
 Once a date is identified, the CTRC will send an In-service appointment request via email to the PI and study staff, members of the CTRC nursing staff, lab staff, bionutrition staff and to the research pharmacy if needed.
 The PI is required to attend the in-service meeting.
 At the In-service, we cover the following:

 - Study background, what you hope to learn, and details of the participant population

 - Procedures of the study, orders and flow sheets

-- Needs of the lab, bionutrition, research pharmacy
+- Needs of the lab, bionutrition, research pharmacy, as appropriate

 - Orientation to any special equipment, or special needs of the participant

-Scheduling staff will respond to your requests as soon as possible, usually within 24 hours, but up to 48 hours.
-If you need a more immediate response, please send your message "High Importance."
-You will get a response same day, or next business day if you inquire after 1530.
+Scheduling staff will respond to your requests as soon as possible, please allow for up to 48 hours.
+If you need a more immediate response, please send your message "high importance" and we will respond the same day, or next business day if you inquire after 1530.

-Please schedule your participants as far in advance as possible, since all visits are subject to staff and space availability.
+Please schedule your participants as far in advance as possible, since all visits are subject o staff and space availability.

 Preparing for a Study Visit

-Once you have a study visit confirmed in the CTRC, please provide the following:1.
-Physician's orders:
+Once you have a study visit confirmed in the CTRC, please provide the following: